THE MEDIEVAL VILLAGE OF SLOTSHAVEN

 The playground is inspired by the tower of Kernen, which is an old medieval fortress in Helsingborg, Sweden.
-It is the only part remaining of a larger danish fortress which, along with the fortress Kronborg on the opposite of Øresund, controlled the entranceway between Kattegat and Øresund and further south the Baltic Sea.
-The old fortress of Kernen in Helsingborg is one of the biggest tourist attraction of the city, attracting many visitors each year.
-As part of improving the experience of visiting the site, a playground was to be build next to the fortress.
+It is the only part remaining of a larger Danish fortress which, along with the fortress Kronborg on the opposite side of Øresund, controlled the entranceway between Kattegat and Øresund and further south to the Baltic Sea.
+The old fortress of Kernen in Helsingborg is one of the biggest tourist attractions of the city, attracting many visitors each year.
+As part of improving the experience of visiting the site, a playground was to be built next to the fortress.

-The playgrounds consists of a small version of Kernen Tower, encircled by a ramp - inside the market is open.
-A fisherwoman stands and sell the catch of the day, the Earl’s son is practicing with his sword and the tower is filled with visitors running up the narrow stairs, up to the top view, before they take the big slide down.
-Next to the market you will find the medieval village of old houses, with a main square and narrow passages.
+The playground consists of a small version of Kernen Tower, encircled by a ramp and inside, the market is open.
+A fisherwoman stands and sells the catch of the day, the Earl’s son is practicing with his sword and the tower is filled with visitors running up the narrow stairs, up to the top view, before they take the big slide down.
+Next to the market, you will find the medieval village of old houses with the main square and narrow passages.

-The kids can climb inside the big figures of the fisherwoman and the Earl's son.
+The kids can climb inside the big figures of the fisherwomen and the Earl's son.

 Discover the giant rat roaming the corners of the town, searching for scraps and leftovers.

 The little town of small houses invites the kids to explore every corner with its many details.